 ABOUT BERKSHIRE HUMANE SOCIETY

 Berkshire Humane Society is a private, nonprofit, open-admission animal support organization.
 Our mission is to ensure the compassionate care, treatment and placement of companion animals, while promoting and improving the welfare of all animals through education and outreach.
-As a private non-profit, BHS is not affiliated with the Massachusetts Society for the Prevention of Cruelty to Animals or any other animal welfare group, and receives no public funds from local, state or federal sources.
-The welfare of companion animals and the future of BHS depend entirely on the compassion and generosity of the community.
+As a private non-profit, Berkshire Humane Society is not affiliated with the Massachusetts Society for the Prevention of Cruelty to Animals or any other animal welfare group, and receives no public funds from local, state or federal sources.
+The welfare of companion animals and the future of Berkshire Humane Society depend entirely on the compassion and generosity of the community.

-Since its beginning, BHS has sheltered more than 50,000 homeless animals who are cared for and made available for adoption.
-BHS believes that its expanding low-cost spay/neuter programs, community pet food pantry and other lifesaving programs have gone a long way to help keep pets in their homes and reduce pet overpopulation.
-BHS is also proud to place 100 percent of all adoptable dogs, cats, birds and small mammals into new, responsible homes.
+Since its beginning, Berkshire Humane Society has sheltered more than 50,000 homeless animals who are cared for and made available for adoption.
+We believe that expanding our low-cost spay/neuter programs, community pet food pantry and other lifesaving programs have gone a long way to help keep pets in their homes and reduce pet overpopulation.
+We are proud to place 100 percent of all adoptable dogs, cats, birds and small mammals into new, responsible homes.

-Although BHS is primarily known as a place to surrender pets and adopt a new family member, we provide a variety of programs for people as well as animals.
+Although Berkshire Humane Society is primarily known as a place to surrender pets and adopt a new family member, we provide a variety of programs for people as well as animals.
 Learn more at BerkshireHumane.org.